Noah is two years and 9 months old and suddenly his imagination has gone into over drive.

 Start With Something Simple

-When setting up for imaginative play, as an adult, it is tempted to go crazy and set up really elaborate scenes with lots of accessories and characters and ‘cool stuff’.
+When setting up for imaginative play, as an adult, it is tempting to go crazy and set up really elaborate scenes with lots of accessories and characters and ‘cool stuff’.
 But if you and your child are just starting out with imaginative play it is best to keep it simple, at least in the beginning.
 Start with a small, open scene, without lots of messy accessories (keep the water till later).
 Offer two or three characters, and a couple of different accessories.
 Set the scene with one or two characters and a few accessories so it looks inviting, but leave some neatly arranged to the side so your child can immediately add to the scene themselves.

 Set up Just for One

-Imaginative play can be a great way for kids to practice and develop social skills, but in the beginning, especially for younger children, set up your place scene just for one child.
+Imaginative play can be a great way for kids to practice and develop social skills, but in the beginning, especially for younger children, set up your play scene just for one child.
 If you have more than one child then set up a scene for each of them.
 This way they can focus on getting lost in their imaginations and not worry about negotiating or sharing for now.
-You might set up two play scenes side by side which is a perfect way to begin developing co-operative play – let them play alone, but next to each other and when they are confident and ready they will start to interact and share each others’ imaginative world.
+You might set up two play scenes side by side which is a perfect way to begin developing co-operative play – let them play alone, but next to each other, and when they are confident and ready they will start to interact and share each others’ imaginative world.

 Let Them Come and Go

-If you can, set up for imaginative play somewhere that it can be left for a while.
+If you can, set up somewhere that it can be left for a while.
 This will allow your child to come and go to the activity.
 You might find they only spend a few minutes there the first time you offer a play scene, but if you can leave it out all day, you’ll probably find your child comes and goes to the activity off on and throughout the day as they begin to feel more confident and interested in the ideas.

 You can find more of my posts about imaginative play here.